ITASA illustration

 Research and Training Hub focuses on capacity building of SAI's in the field of IT auditing.
 It relies on the cooperation between ITWG experts for research and comparison of IT auditing tools and methodologies in different guidelines and practices.

-The purpose of the training course IT Audit for non-IT Auditors is to increase the quality and impact of contemporary audits that frequently include IT components.
-Therefore, non-IT-auditors would benefit from basic knowledge about IT auditing provided in the training course.
-Training course will consist of 7 modules in total.
+The purpose of the training programme "Introduction to Public Sector IT Audit" is to increase the quality and impact of contemporary audits that frequently include IT components.
+Therefore, non-IT-auditors would benefit from basic knowledge about IT auditing provided in the training programme.
+Training programme consists of 7 modules in total.

 The second module IT Systems, Software and Data has six chapters - it gives an overview of IT infrastructure, systems, software, and services.
 In addition, it introduces risks related to data quality, and outlines IT standardization and auditing aspects.